 Giving a shot at Surfing at Selong Beach

 I have been a pretty decent diver all these years.
-However, I had no idea as to how to surf.
+However, I had no idea how to surf.
 But even then, I felt like trying and so signed up for a crash course in surfing.
 Sure, you can’t learn surfing in just one crash course but it was definitely worth trying.

 If you know how to swim and really enjoy swimming in the sea, then a surfing crash course is the most fun thing you can do at Selong Beach.
 Since I was a beginner, I was given a paddleboard.
 My instructor taught me some drills on the sand and then we went to test them out in the sea.